tmulc18/DeepCTR/examples/README.md

 # Criteo Data

 ## Download
 Download the classic competition data [here](http://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/).
+There should be two text files: `text.txt` and `train.txt`.

 Download the 1TB data [here](https://labs.criteo.com/2013/12/download-terabyte-click-logs-2/).
+There are 21 days total, and each day must be downloaded seperately.
+Each day is about 14 GiB compressed.

 ## Processing
 ### Competition data